IMG-20120703-00840

 A scan of Annie who died shortly after birth

 I’ll be honest, I’ve never really thought much about fertility.
 I was in my 20s when I got married and was pregnant within 18 months.
 You may know that our daughter died shortly after birth but, even in the years since then, I never considered what might be happening to my eggs.
-The first time I was presented with the concept of egg freezing was when my oncologist told me that chemotherapy might affect my fertility negatively.
+As a single divorcee, having children has seemed a biological impossibility.
+That is, until I was presented with the concept of egg freezing when my oncologist told me that chemotherapy might negatively affect my fertility.

 In February society celebrates Valentine’s Day and for some that is an excuse – or chance – to celebrate a loving union.
 For the many single Christian women in the Church who wish to change their relationship status, it can feel very isolating.
 Add onto that the pressure of a ticking biological clock and it can be really quite depressing.